Jonathan Safran Foer On Marriage, Religion And Universal Balances

 FOER: Thank you so much.
 I really appreciate it.

-GROSS: Jonathan Safran Foer's new novel is called "Here I Am."
-Our interview was recorded last week.
-Coming up, Maureen Corrigan reviews one of the most talked about new books.
+BIANCULLI: Author Jonathan Safran Foer speaking to Terry Gross last year.
+His latest novel, "Here I Am," is now out in paperback.
+Coming up, film critic David Edelstein reviews "Spider-Man: Homecoming," the latest reimagining of the Spider-Man movie franchise.
 This is FRESH AIR.
 Transcript provided by NPR, Copyright NPR.